 See aerial at the bottom of this page.

 Council requirements prohibit landing on the public area of beach 300 meters in front of the Surf Lifesaving Club when any public are in this area.

-The area south of the river mouth, and including the dunes, is a protected Bird Sanctuary and off limits, apart from during the off season.
+The area south of the river mouth, ad including the dunes, is a protected Bird Sanctuary and off limits.

 Weather and Wind Direction

 North East, East

 No access is permitted through Bream Tail farm.
 The farmer here is hostile to pilots using his property.